 How do current restrictions affect house moves?

-The housing market remains open during the current period of national lockdown measures with people able to continue with new and planned moves.
+The housing market remains open during the current period with people able to continue with new and planned moves.
 Conveyancers, estate agents, removers and valuers are able to continue working to progress transactions and people are still able to view properties as long as they follow government advice.

 At Hegarty Solicitors we continue to work, supporting our clients during what has been the most trying of times in many people’s memories.